 Codependence is perpetuated in families.
 It is passed down to children; they seek out partners who will be Codependent, and then they have children who become Codependent with them.
 Many people are Codependent outside of their immediate families to include extended family, friends, and coworkers.
 This effectively cuts them off from any satisfying relationships, in every aspect of their lives.
-They end up being lonely, numbing, and often suffer from anxiety, depression, anger issues, substance abuse, and any number of other Codependent co-occurring addictions.
+They end up being lonely, numbing, and often suffer from anxiety, depression, substance abuse, and any number of other Codependent co-occurring addictions.

 What is Codependence?

 Codependence, simply defined, is an addiction to control.
 The Codependent becomes so addicted to control that they even let others control them in an attempt to keep their control of others.
 A lack of control and an intensive control develops simultaneously in a relationship that effectively kills the relationship.
 Codependents cannot be their authentic selves in a relationship.
 When one party is depressed, the other party is helpless to keep from being depressed.
 When one anxious, both parties duplicate the feeling.
 Thus truth and grace are effectively blocked.